 The point is, why don't we get upset at these things in the same way?
 I'll tell you why.
 Because we're used to them.
 They've been in the common social consciousness since the beginning of time, whereas homosexuality honestly has not.
 Existed, yes, and prevalently in some places.
 But been in the limelight, not so much.

-Because stories are built around conflict.
+Stories are built around conflict.
 Without conflict, there is no reason to watch any of these movies or tv shows.
 And so, when that conflict finally resolves itself, we rejoice, even if the ending is less than moral.

-Because we're doing our best to do the "allowing others to believe different stuff" thing.
+We're doing our best to do the "allowing others to believe different stuff" thing.
 We say to ourselves "They don't believe in the same standards that we do, so I can't justly hold them to the same scale, right?"

 And on that note, I'd like to ask if Korra is really any different here?